nejos97/nejos97/README.md

 I love technology and best practices.
 Github is my favourite place, it keeps me up to date with what's going on in the world.

-- 🔭 I’m currently working on ...

-- 🌱 I’m currently learning ...

-- 💬 Ask me about ...

 ## 👯 Communities

 - Speaking about JAMStack, Android Development and Mobile Payment at [GDG Ndere - Cameroon](https://devfest.gdgdouala.com/)